 General ESL: Beginning to Intermediate ESL Classes

 Beginning to intermediate noncredit ESL classes take a communicative and integrated skills approach.
 Students practice the fundamentals of grammar, and vocabulary for every day and employment situations through listening, speaking, reading and writing activities.
-These classes help student improve their English so that they can communicate in their everyday life, get a better job, help their children in school, and prepare for citizenship.
+These classes help students improve their English so that they can communicate in their everyday life, get a better job, help their children in school, and prepare for citizenship.
 We also offer vocational ESL classes for childcare workers and students who would like to work in customer service.

 Academic ESL: Intermediate to Advanced ESL Classes

 The highest level in General ESL (ESLN 40) prepares students to move on to the intermediate and advanced level classes which are more academic in focus.
 These classes (levels 50-80) can be taken for credit or noncredit.
 They are more focused – with separate classes for grammar and writing, reading and vocabulary, and listening and speaking and pronunciation.
-Students who progress through the higher level sequence eventually take college-level English and work towards career certificates, degrees, or transfer to a university.
+Students who progress through the higher-level sequence eventually take college-level English and work towards career certificates, degrees, or transfer to a university.

 The ESL Website